 The Student Grievance Form may be obtained from the Campus President or Academic Dean.
-The student's written notice will identify the cause of the complaint, individuals involved (if applicable), the date(s) of occurrence and expected outcomes.
-The process below will be followed a written complaint is received.
+The student's written notice will identify the cause of the complaint, individuals involved (if applicable), the date(s) of occurrence, and expected outcomes.
+The process below will be followed when a written complaint is received.

-- Step 2: The Campus President (or his designee) shall respond in writing within five (5) school days regarding the process followed, persons involved, and steps taken to try and resolve the grievance. - Step 3: If the student is not satisfied with the proposed solution, the student may appeal in writing to the Director of Accreditation and Regulatory Affairs.
-The Director of Accreditation and Regulatory Affairs will have five (5) school days upon receipt of the grievance to review the action(s) taken up to that point.
-The Director of Accreditation and Regulatory Affairs will either concur with the action taken by the Campus President or offer an additional solution in writing to the student.
+Step 2: The Campus President (or his / her designee) shall respond in writing within five (5) school days regarding the process followed, persons involved, and steps taken to try and resolve the grievance.

+Step 3: If the student is not satisfied with the proposed solution, the student may appeal in writing to the Vice President of Academic and Regulatory Affairs.
+The Vice President of Academic and Regulatory Affairs will have five (5) school days upon receipt of the grievance to review the action(s) taken up to that point.
+The Vice President of Academic and Regulatory Affairs will either concur with the action taken by the Campus President or offer an additional solution in writing to the student.